anandks12/Investment_Calculator/README.md

 # Investment_calculator

-A simple web app to show your expenses
+A simple web app to show your expenses.
+It simply caculates the monthly expenses in accordance with your salary.
+Display the credit and debit of that month as well as your current month balance and annual balance if you spend the money as given.
+It shows a  3D pie chart to your monthly expenses and salary and savings.

 ## Team members
 1. Anand KS [https://github.com/anandks12]